OmarMiniesy/Notes/Web Applications/Cookies.md

 4. If the checks pass, then a cookie will be inserted in the header of the browser request

 > What this does, is that the browser now manages to maintain a *stateful* connection to the server, meaning that all subsequent requests don't need authentication again.

 ---
-### Cookie Domain

-A cookie with a domain value specified is only sent to the target with the same domain value.
-- A cookie with a domain value different from the target but is a suffix of the target domain then it is also sent.

-Higher level subdomains cannot set cookies for lower level subdomains.
-- But lower level subdomains can set cookies for higher level subdomains.

-> Cookie with `host-only` flag set to true is one that does not have a domain value.
-Sent only to target domain that set it.

----
 ### Modifying Cookies for [[Cross Site Request Forgery (CSRF)]]